JS-RML/ddh_hardware/README.md

 Each actuator module require calibration before use.
 This step __can not__ be done after the gripper is assembled, so do not postpone this step.

-We explitely define the `direction of the rotor` to be the direction the hexagonal logo on the rotor is pointing at, and the `zero position of the motor` to be when the direction of the motor is pointing at the opposite direction of the power port on the stator.
+We explicitly define the `direction of the rotor` to be the direction the hexagonal logo on the rotor is pointing at, and the `zero position of the motor` to be when the direction of the motor is pointing at the opposite direction of the power port on the stator.

 ![motor-zero](images/motor_frame.png)